Data-Driven Certification of Neural Networks with Random Input Noise: Data-Driven Reformulation

 \subsection{Conditions for Convex Optimization}

-In this section, we consider the effect of $\Theta$ and $h$ on lower bounding the probabilistic robustness level of the network, and on the tractability of the resulting scenario optimization \eqref{eq: scenario_problem}.
-A key insight is this: an $\epsilon$-cover of the output set may in general be much larger than the output set itself.
+In this section, we consider the choices of the parameter set $\Theta$ and the set-valued function $h(\cdot)$ on lower-bounding $\bar{r}(\epsilon)$, and on the tractability of the resulting scenario problem \eqref{eq: scenario_problem}.
+A key insight is this: an $\epsilon$-cover of $\mathcal{Y}$ may in general be much larger than $\mathcal{Y}$ itself.
 This is because regions of an $\epsilon$-cover that do not intersect with $\mathcal{Y}$ also do not count towards the coverage proportion $1-\epsilon$.
 Therefore, if the class $\mathcal{H}$ from which we choose an $\epsilon$-cover does not have high enough complexity, then the $\epsilon$-covers within $\mathcal{H}$ may need to be exceedingly large in order to achieve $\epsilon$-coverage.
-As an example, consider covering a line segment in $\mathbb{R}^2$ first with an $\ell_2$-norm ball, and then, instead, with an ellipsoid.
-See Figure \ref{fig: line_segment_cover}.
-Clearly, the additional complexity of the ellipsoid allows for tighter coverage of the line segment.

-The problem with unnecessarily large $\epsilon$-covers is that the feasible set in \eqref{eq: approximate_robustness_level_parameterized} includes many vectors $y$ that may not be actual outputs in $\mathcal{Y}$.
-In this case, the approximate robustness level $\hat{r}(\theta)$ is small, even though the probabilistic robustness level $\bar{r}(\epsilon)$ may be high.
-To avoid this problem, our choice of $\Theta$ and $h$ should ensure that the class $\mathcal{H}$ has high enough complexity.
+The problem with unnecessarily large $\epsilon$-covers is that the feasible set in the optimization defining $\hat{r}(\theta)$ includes many vectors $y$ that may not be actual outputs in $\mathcal{Y}$.
+In this case, $\hat{r}(\theta)$ is small, even though $\bar{r}(\epsilon)$ may be large.
+To avoid this problem, our choice of $\Theta$ and $h(\cdot)$ should ensure that the class $\mathcal{H}$ has high enough complexity.
 However, our choices should also yield a scenario problem \eqref{eq: scenario_problem} that is convex.
-Indeed, Theorem \ref{thm: convex_scenario_optimization} gives sufficient conditions for the convexity of the scenario optimization.
+Indeed, Theorem \ref{thm: convex_scenario_optimization} gives sufficient conditions for the convexity of the scenario problem.
 Before presenting these conditions, let us recall a fundamental definition for set-valued functions.